Is a master’s degree in cybersecurity worth it?

 Think of a master's in cybersecurity as an investment in yourself.
 That investment may lead to a higher-than-average salary.

-Given that the NCES reports the average annual tuition and fees for mathematics, engineering, and computer science programs as $20,545 per year, earning a master's in cybersecurity may generate a highly favorable return — even if you start out at the lower end of the cybersecurity industry's salary range.
+Given that NCES reports that the average annual tuition and fees for mathematics, engineering, and computer science programs is $18,273 per year, earning a master's in cybersecurity may generate a positive return on investment, even if you start out at the lower end of the cybersecurity industry's salary range.

-Are graduates of a master's degree in cybersecurity in demand?
+Are graduates of a master's in cybersecurity programs in demand?

-As CompTIA notes, the cybersecurity industry continues to struggle with a critical skills gap.
+As the 2024 ICS2 study notes, the cybersecurity industry continues to struggle with a critical skills gap of nearly 5 million workers.
 Qualified cybersecurity professionals are in very high demand in the United States and globally.

-The BLS projects rapid job growth of 33% for information security analysts from 2023-33.
-It also expects to see about 17,300 information security analyst job openings annually across the decade.
+The BLS projects 29% growth for information security analysts from 2024–34, much higher than the average 3% projected growth rate across all occupations.
+It also expects to see about 16,000 information security analyst job openings annually across the decade.

 - Financial services